 A soup production facility was looking to replace their unreliable surface aerators to save maintenance costs and improve efficiency at their facility.
 The facility environmental engineer contacted Hydro Innovations for a solution.
-Hydro Innovations suggested Venturi Aeration.
-The soup manufacturer greatly improved their efficiency with Venturi Aeration.
+Hydro Innovations suggested Venturi-Aeration.
+The soup manufacturer greatly improved its efficiency with Venturi-Aeration.

-Venturi Aeration line of wastewater treatment products were introduced to Australia after their successful application by food processors in the USA and Europe.
-They have experienced great success in the Australian market, especially the food process market, where Venturi Aerators treat the wastewater.
+Venturi Aeration line of wastewater treatment products was introduced to Australia after their successful application by food processors in the USA and Europe.
+They have experienced great success in the Australian market, especially the food process market, where Venturi Aerators treat wastewater.

 The soup production facility was happy with their results when they converted to a Venturi Aerator.
 The installation resulted in annual operating cost savings of more than $112,000.

 The system has improved the overall EQ tank performance to produce clearer effluent, controlling odours, settling solids, cooling the water and hydrolysing fats, oils and greases causing them to float for better removal efficiency.

 The former system was to add dissolved oxygen to mix and equalise the contents in the EQ tank using submerged aerators.
 The addition of the dissolved oxygen would cause fats, oils and grease to float so they would not be discharged with the plant’s effluent into the publicly owned treatment works.

 The submerged aerators were also supposed to provide cooling of the influent process washdown water (at around 40°C).

 The aerators had been in operation for several years and were not achieving the desired conditioning objectives.
 Further, whenever one of the submersible pumps plugged or failed, the company had to rent a crane to remove the pump for repairs and then had to use the crane for removal, repair and reinstall the repaired pump at additional costs on each occurrence.